Psychlist1972/Windows-10-MIDI-Library/README.md

 # Notes about the ObservableDeviceEnumerationCollection

-This is the moral equivalent to C# ObservableCollection<DeviceInformation&lt;DeviceInformation&gt;.
+This is the moral equivalent to C# ObservableCollection&lt;DeviceInformation&gt;.
 That collection is not available in C# CX without taking a dependency on the .NET framework, which I didn't want to do.
 Additionally, Vector gets projected as just a plain old List, so that is not observable in C#.

 If you're curious about what it takes to make something bindable and observable in C++, take a look.
 You can also see how to implement multiple interfaces while resolving naming conflicts.
 Much of the design of this class was shamelessly pulled from the collections.h implementation of Vector&lt;T&gt;